 Crops include sweet corn, lettuce, carrots, beets, tomatoes, melons, potatoes, beans, squash, pumpkins, and more.
-Our morganically grown herb garden supplies a full assortment of culinary herbs.
-We also raise 2 acres of cut flowers, and small plantings of strawberries, grapes, peaches, and beach plums.
+Our “morganically grown” herb garden supplies a full assortment of culinary herbs.
+We also raise two acres of cut flowers, and small plantings of strawberries, grapes, peaches, and beach plums.

 Son Simon, after high school, went to culinary school in New Hampshire and then to small business school at the University of Montana.
 Simon has become Chief of Operations for the farm.
 Simon married Robyn in April of 2011 and they have two children, Rose and Ignatius.
 They live on a farm in West Tisbury which has been in the Athearn family since the 1800’s.
-Robyn was the cut flower manager at Morning Glory Farm overseeing the cultivation of 2 acres of annual flowers and a half-acre perennial field.
+Robyn is the cut flower manager at Morning Glory Farm overseeing the cultivation of 2 acres of annual flowers.

 Son Daniel returned to the Vineyard and Morning Glory Farm after receiving a degree in aquaculture from the University of Maine.
 Daniel quickly became indispensable on the farm as a skilled machine operator and irrigation specialist.
 Although he spends many hours in the tractor seat working the soil and tending the crops, he still maintains his presence on the water in both commercial and recreational fishing.
 Meeghan Athearn, Daniel’s wife, works on the farm, at the farmer’s market and in the farmstand.
 Dan and Meeghan have three young children, Clara, Zeb and Penelope Louise.
 They live on family land in Chilmark, where the Morning Glory Farm cattle graze in water-view pastures.

 The extended farm family is a large one.
-Not only have many Athearn relatives have been part of the farm in different ways, but also many employees over the years have brought in their sisters, mothers, daughters, sons, mothers-in-law, and so forth.
+Not only have many Athearn relatives have been part of the farm in different ways, but also many employees over the years have brought in their siblings, parents, daughters, sons, in-laws, and so forth.